-- Two writing samples, in Spanish or Portuguese: Normally these are academic papers, between 10-30pp. long, ideally drawing from primary and secondary sources.
+- Two writing samples, in Spanish or Portuguese: Normally these are academic papers, between 10-30 pages long, ideally drawing from primary and secondary sources.
 Submit samples that best show your analytical and critical skills, and your potential as a scholar and researcher.

 - Copy of official transcripts from all post-secondary institutions uploaded in the online application

 - Three (3) letters of recommendation.
 These letters are submitted online directly by your recommenders (not by you).
 The online application provides instructions on how to submit the letters of recommendation.

 - Official GRE General Test scores: Applicants must take the GRE directly with ETS (Educational Testing Service) and should instruct ETS to report scores to UCSB (the institution code is 4835; no department code is required).Score dates must be within five years from the time of application (i.e. from the day the applicant submits the online graduate application).